demisto/content-docs/content-repo/extra-docs/articles/Default Pack.md

 2. Under **Object Setup**, click **Incidents**

-3. Under the Types tab, find the incident type you would like to use with the Default layout.

-1. If the incident type is locked, click **Detach**.
+3. Under the Types tab, select the incident type you would like to use with the Default layout.
+If the incident is locked, you would first need to duplicate it or detach it first using the appropriate buttons.

-5. Click on the name of the incident type

-6. Under **Layout**, select the **Default** layout.
+4. Under **Layout**, select the **Default** layout.

-7. To use the Default playbook for your incident type - under **Default playbook** - select the **Default** playbook.
+5. To use the Default playbook for your incident type - under **Default playbook** - select the **Default** playbook.

 ![](https://github.com/demisto/content-docs/blob/master/docs/doc_imgs/reference/unclassified%20edit.png?raw=true)